Bro/Zeek Network Security Monitor

 Vern Paxson developed the initial version of the Bro Network Security Monitor initial version in 1995 while at Lawrence Berkeley National Laboratory.
 The original software was called “Bro” as an “Orwellian reminder that monitoring comes hand in hand with the potential for privacy violations.”
 Bro changed its name to Zeek and has also been commercialized in a spinoff called Corelight.

-LBNL first deployed Zeek in 1996, and the USENIX Security Symposium published Vern’s original paper on Zeek in 1998, and awarded it the Best Paper Award that year He published a refined version of the paper in
+Paxson first deployed Zeek while at the Berkeley Labin 1996, and the USENIX Security Symposium published Paxson’s original paper on Zeek in 1998, and awarded it the Best Paper Award that year.
+The paper was awarded a “Test of Time Award” in 2022 for its lasting impact on the research community.

-The canonical reference for Bro/Zeek is the 1999 ``Bro: A System for Detecting Network Intruders in Real-Time.''
+The canonical reference for Zeek/Bro is Paxson’s 1999 ``Bro: A System for Detecting Network Intruders in Real-Time.''

 More Information: